-For more than a quarter century, Dr. Don Catlin has been at the forefront of the global battle against the use of performance-enhancing drugs in sports, and he is often referred to as one of the fathers of drug testing in sport.
+For 26 years, Dr. Don Catlin has been at the forefront of the global battle against the use of performance-enhancing drugs in sports, and he is often referred to as one of the fathers of drug testing in sport.

 In 1982, Dr. Catlin founded the UCLA Olympic Analytical Laboratory, the first anti-doping lab in the United States, and served as its director for 25 years.
-Under his stewardship, the lab grew to become the world's largest testing facility of performance-enhancing drugs.
+Under his stewardship, the lab grew to become the world’s largest.

 At the UCLA Olympic Lab, Dr. Catlin oversaw the drug testing at the 1984 Summer Olympic Games in Los Angeles, the 2002 Winter Games in Salt Lake City, the 1994 Soccer World Cup and the testing for anabolic agents at the 1996 Summer Games in Atlanta.
 The lab also performed the testing on behalf of the U.S. Olympic Committee, the National Collegiate Athletic Association, Major League Baseball's minor leagues and the National Football League.

 Dr. Catlin's research has been vital in the creation of many of the tests currently used to detect performance-enhancing drugs.
 Among other breakthroughs, he and his team developed the testing methodology that differentiates natural from artificial testosterone; inaugurated the test for darbepoetin, a long-acting form of the blood booster medicine EPO; were first to report the use of a designer steroid (norbolethone) in sport; and marshaled the analytic work behind the BALCO scandal, which involved identifying the designer steroid THG.